1000s of Aussie children have headed off to daycare, kindy and school in recent months.

 4. Rest.
 By sleeping the recommended 11+ hours each night, little ones give their nervous and immune systems time to 'recharge'.
 It will boost immune health and give them more energy to face each day.

-Our Aroma Snooze is a 6 in 1 Sleep Aid, with all the right ingredients to promote restful sleep 365 nights a year, including purified mist, red light therapy and soothing sleep sounds.
-It comes with a calming Snooze Essential Oil.
+HUSH the ultimate Sleep Aid, with all the right ingredients to promote restful sleep 365 nights a year, including purified mist, red light therapy, bluetooth and soothing sleep sounds.
+It comes with a calming Essential Oil.

-Alternatively, you can diffuse Protection Organic Oil in the week they go back to kindy or school to give a boost of orange, clove, eucalytpus, rosemary and lemon essential oils to kill any airborne viruses or bacteria.
-When a sniffle strikes, diffuse some Winter Rescue Remedy Essential Oil.
+Alternatively, you can diffuse Baby Breathe in the week they go back to kindy or school to give a boost of organic Lemon, Cedarwood, Tea Tree essential oils to kill any airborne viruses or bacteria.
+When a sniffle strikes, diffuse some Sniffle Season Essential Oil.

 The lead up to bedtime is also important for all ages.
 Screen free an hour before bed is a good guide.
 Use the hour before bed for baths, stories, quiet drawings or blocks.